sospep/dotnetThree/README.md

 2. [] open a terminal window in the directory that you downloaded the application to, then ...
 3. [] use ">dotnet run" - to start the application on your local machine
 4. [] use "http://localhost:5000" - in your browser's address bar to access the running application
+5. [] use ">dotnet user-secrets mailServer {your-smtp-serverName} to set the mail server name for outgoing email
+6. [] use ">dotnet user-secrets SMTPUser {your-smtp-server-username} to specify the email user account to use
+7. [] use ">dotnet user-secrets SMTPKey {your-smtp-server-password} to set the password for the specified email account

 Database Creation
 -----------------